subrotoice/DSA/README.md

 - Advantages (Dynamic Size, Ease of Insertion/Deletion )
 - Disadvantages of Linked Lists ( Memory Usage: They use more memory than arrays because of the additional storage required for pointers, Access Time: Accessing an element takes O(n) time, as it requires traversing the list from the head to the desired node)

+_Remember: Here one node just keep track of next node.
+If you change next of next node then the chain of the head will also change_

 #### Basic LinkedLists in Java

 ```java